Internal Medicine and Emergency Medicine Update for Primary Care

 Prescription Medication Abuse

-Objectives: 1) Be able to explain what non-medicinal drug use is 2) List the most common medication classes used for non-medicinal purposes 3) Discuss the various methods of diversion 4) Become familiar with techniques to minimize non-medicinal medication use
+Objectives: 1) Identify what non-medicinal drug use is 2) List the most common medication classes used for non-medicinal purposes 3) Discuss the various methods of diversion 4) Become familiar with techniques to minimize non-medicinal medication use

 Common Rashes in Primary Care